Introduction

 Basics

-Einstein notation is maximally lazy: one avoids explicit summations (as much as possible) and operations are generally inferred by index structures.
+Einstein notation is maximally lazy: whenever possible, it avoids explicit summations symbols and operations are generally inferred through index structures.
 There is enough information in the indices to remove any ambiguity in the vast majority of cases.

 A sum occurs when repeated indices only appear on one side of an equation: